 Albums of the Year- 2019

 Moderate Rock’s 2019 was, apparently, a mood.
-Because while previous Album of the Year lists have been peppered with a variety of music from across the alternative (ugh) spectrum, this year’s list sits under a storm cloud.
-Here there is doom, gloom, big riffs, nasty noise, and a record that sounds like it wants to pull you through a portal into a nightmare dimension.
-I don’t mean to be a downer, that’s just the way the apparently rancid cookie crumbled.
+This year’s Album of the Year list sits under a storm cloud.
+Oh sure, there are glimmers of light, but there is also doom, gloom, big riffs, nasty noise, and a record that sounds like it wants to pull you through a portal into a nightmare dimension.
+Downer jams galore.

-The list does however comes from a place of love.
-Out of the thousands worthy of further mention- the return of the The Shaking Sensations, Outlander’s ambitious post-rock, Altarage’s scorched earth sounds- these are the records that have stuck with us this year.
+The list does come from a place of love though.
+Out of the thousands worthy of further mention- the return of the The Shaking Sensations, Outlander’s ambitious post-rock, Altarage’s scorched earth sounds- these are the records that have stuck with me this year.
 These are the albums I want to rave about, to share, to show off.
 Some you will know, others you might not.
 I hope you find something to love.

 11 because Spinal Tap.